MZG15/Pithon-Arena/README.md

 | Collect a bad pie | −15 HP |
 | Collide with a wall, obstacle, or snake | −25 HP + 1 s stun |

-The match ends when a player's HP reaches 0 or when the time limit expires.
+The match ends when a player's HP reaches 0 or when the time limit expires or a player's HP reaches 1000.
 The player with more HP at the end wins.

 ---